aragon/protocol/docs/4-entry-points/4-guardians-registry.md

 ### 4.4.7.
 Lock activation

-- **Actor:** Guardian, whitelsited lock manager, or a whitelisted relayer
+- **Actor:** Guardian, whitelisted lock manager, or a whitelisted relayer
 - **Inputs:**
     - **Guardian:** Address of the guardian lock the activation for
     - **Lock manager**: Address of the lock manager that will control the lock